 - salt and pepper to taste

-- After you have prepared all of your vegetables, place them into a large stock pot along with the water and salt and pepper, and boil for 5 minutes.
+- After you have prepared all of your vegetables, place them into a large stock pot along with the 12 cups of water and salt and pepper, and boil for 5 minutes.

 - Next, ladle the hot soup into the hot jars and leave about 1” of headspace at the top.
 Remove any air bubbles with a butter knife.